Equatorial Guinea - Tips

 Exchange Training Exercise), although their representatives did

-recent military hosted conference on
+attend a recent military hosted conference on

 Gulf of Guinea Security Cooperation.